vitordullens/vitordullens/README.md

 ## 📖 About me

-* 💻 I'm a full stack web developer
+* 💻 I'm a Software Engineer Intern at QuintoAndar
 * 🎓 I'm a Computer Science student (graduating in 2021)

 ## 📈 Github Stats